Health Service Commissioners Act 1993

-The Health Service Commissioners Act 1993 is an Act of the Parliament of the United Kingdom.
+The Health Service Commissioners Act 1993 (c.
+46) is an act of the Parliament of the United Kingdom.

-The Act consolidated previous legislation governing the posts of Health Service Commissioner for England, Scotland and Wales.
+The act consolidated previous legislation governing the posts of Health Service Commissioner for England, Scotland and Wales.

 The three posts were formerly held by a single individual who also served as Parliamentary Commissioner for Administration.
 However, in 2002, the post of Health Service Commissioner for Scotland was abolished and in 2003, the post of Health Service Commissioner for Wales was transferred to a separate office holder in accordance with devolution.
 The Health Service Commissioner for England still retains the post of Parliamentary Commissioner for Administration and is more commonly called the Parliamentary and Health Service Ombudsman.

-The Ombudsman may investigate health authorities, National Health Service trusts managing hospitals or other facilities, Primary Care Trusts, individuals undertaking medical or dental services, individuals and bodies providing ophthalmic or pharmaceutical services and individuals or bodies providing services under arrangements with the National Health Service.
+The ombudsman may investigate health authorities, National Health Service trusts managing hospitals or other facilities, Primary Care Trusts, individuals undertaking medical or dental services, individuals and bodies providing ophthalmic or pharmaceutical services and individuals or bodies providing services under arrangements with the National Health Service.

-Under s3(1), the Ombudsman may investigate complaints by or on behalf of any person that he has sustained injustice in consequence of the failure of or in consequence of:
+Under section 3(1), the ombudsman may investigate complaints by or on behalf of any person that he has sustained injustice in consequence of the failure of or in consequence of: